 HIST 13700 America in World Civilization 3 The American Civ sequence is nothing like your high-school history class, for here we examine America as a contested idea and a contested place by reading and writing about a wide array of primary sources.
 In the process, students gain a new sense of historical awareness and of the making of America.
 The course is designed both for history majors and non-majors who want to deepen their understanding of the nation's history, encounter some enlightening and provocative voices from the past, and develop the qualitative methodology of historical thinking.
 What conditions have shaped inclusion and exclusion from the category "American" in the twentieth century?
 Who has claimed rights, citizenship, and protection, and under what conditions?
 The third quarter America in World Civilization focuses on multiple definitions of Americanism in a period characterized by empire, transnational formations, and America's role in the world.
 We explore the construction of social order in a multicultural society; culture in the shadow of war; the politics of race, ethnicity, and gender; the rise and fall of new social movements on the left and the right; the emergence of the carceral state and militarization of civil space; and the role of climate change and the apocalyptic in shaping imagined futures.

-HIST 14100 Introduction to Russian Civilization III: Collaboration and Dissent (K. Sorenson) The third quarter of Russian Civilization is a new (2020) addition to the curriculum.
+HIST 14100 Introduction to Russian Civilization III: All the Russians (K. Sorenson) The third quarter of Russian Civilization is a new (2020) addition to the curriculum.
 The course is thematic and will vary from year to year.
-The spring 2020 theme is collaboration and dissent.
 We will be exploring how Russian intellectuals have both supported and challenged state power throughout modern Russian history.
-The course begins with a brief overview of nineteenth-century debates on the social responsibilities of intellectuals before examining how the intellectual traditions of "collaboration and dissent" were developed during the Soviet period.
+The course begins with a brief overview of nineteenth-century debates on the social responsibilities of intellectuals before examining how the intellectual traditions of collaboration and dissent were developed during the Soviet period.
 The second half of the course considers how prominent post-Soviet intellectuals invoke and alter these traditions as they navigate their own relationships to the state.
 Throughout the course, our main goal will be to examine the ways in which these thinkers both conceptualize and perform the role of "public intellectual" vis-à-vis state power.

 HIST 15300 Introduction to East Asian Civilization 3 (J. Jeon, Teaching Fellow) This sequence meets the general education requirement in civilization studies.
 This is a three-quarter sequence on the civilizations of China, Japan, and Korea, with emphasis on major transformation in these cultures and societies from the Middle Ages to the present.
 Taking these courses in sequence is not required.